The Demand For Rental Income in Phuket

 First and foremost, the guaranteed return contract must be reviewed by a lawyer to ensure it represents the buyer’s interests.
 If it is poorly constructed, part of the return could be going to the developer for common area maintenance, while the buyer is left to pay for their own maintenance and management fees.
 Because these fees are typically absorbed by the developer, this underlines the importance of securing the right lawyer.

 The number of tourists visiting Phuket has been steadily increasing over the last twenty years.
-During this time there have been events which negatively impacted tourism (see Black Swans of Tourism on page 66), but after a falloff, the number of tourists continued to reach new highs.
+During this time there have been events which negatively impacted tourism (see Black Swans of Tourism in this guide), but after each falloff, the number of tourists continued to reach new highs.

 In terms of rental guarantees, the only thing likely to derail most ROI agreements (aside from poor management or bankruptcy) would be a ruinous contraction in the tourist economy.
-If a buyer is motivated by the promise of guaranteed rental returns, they should have a lawyer carefully review any agreement drawn up by the developer or management company, especially if they are buying multiple units at a single development.
+If a buyer is motivated by the promise of guaranteed rental returns on their Phuket condo purchase, they should have a lawyer carefully review any agreement drawn up by the developer or management company, especially if they are buying multiple condo units at a single development.

 The necessary due diligence must find out as much as possible about the: